Himanshu-kumar-gupta/OrinPlayer/README.md

 # OrinPlayer
-A simple Android Music Player
+A simple Android Music Player.

-This project is currently under development
+This project is currently under development.